People Who Eat and Sleep Late May Gain Weight

 Staying up late, sleeping in every day and eating after 8:00 pm may be risk factors in weight gain.
 A recent study from Northwestern Medicine found that late sleepers consumed 248 more calories a day, mainly at dinner and later in the evening.
 They ate half as many fruits and vegetables, twice the fast food and drank more full-calorie sodas than those with earlier sleep times.

-"The extra daily calories can mean a significant amount of weight gain - two pounds per month - if they are not balanced by more physical activity," said co-lead author Kelly Glazer Baron, a health psychologist and a neurology instructor at Northwestern University Feinberg School of Medicine.
+"The extra daily calories can mean a significant amount of weight gain - two pounds per month - if they are not balanced by more exercise," said co-lead author Kelly Glazer Baron, a health psychologist and a neurology instructor at Northwestern University Feinberg School of Medicine.

 The study followed 51 participants, 23 late sleepers and 28 normal sleepers, with an average age of 30 for a week.
 The participants wore a wrist actigraph to calculate their sleep and activity levels and completed food consumption diaries.